pebender/alexa-for-lg-webos-tv/README.d/installation.md

 To get the bridge running, you need to

-- acquire a TLS certificate (e.g. a TLS certificate from [Let's Encrypt](https://letsencrypt.org)),
+- acquire a TLS certificate trusted by Amazon Web Services (e.g. a TLS certificate from [Let's Encrypt](https://letsencrypt.org)),
-- set up a reverse proxy,
+- set up a reverse HTTP proxy,
 - install Node.js, and
 - install and start the bridge software.